Table of Contents

 What tests are used to diagnose blood clots?

 Testing for venous blood clots

-Sometimes, a blood test is used to screen for blood clots.
+- D-Diner: Sometimes, a blood test is used to screen for blood clots.
 D-Dimer is a breakdown product of a blood clot, and its levels in the bloodstream may be measured.
-Blood clots are not stagnant; the body tries to dissolve them at the same time as new clot is being formed.
-D-Dimer is not specific for a blood clot in a given area and cannot distinguish a "good" or needed blood clot, one that forms after surgery or due to bruising from a fall, from one that is causing medical problems.
+Blood clots are not stagnant; the body tries to dissolve a clot at the same time as new clot is being formed and trying to increase in size.
+D-Dimer is not specific for a blood clot in a given area and cannot distinguish a "good" or needed blood clot (for example, a clot that forms after surgery or due to bruising from a fall), from one that is causing medical problems.
 It is used as a screening test in low risk patients with the expectation that a negative result will conclude that there is no need to look further for blood clots.
 The healthcare professional usually counsels the patient that a positive blood test will likely require additional tests being considered.

 Testing for arterial blood clots

 Arterial thrombosis is an emergency, since tissue cannot survive long without blood supply before there is irreversible damage.
 When this occurs in an arm or leg, often a surgeon is consulted on an emergency basis.
 Arteriography may be considered, a test in which contrast material is injected into the artery in question to look for blockage on imaging studies.
 Sometimes, if there is a large artery that is occluded, this test is done in the operating room with the presumption that a surgical procedure will be needed to open the vessel and restore blood flow.